 Annual bonus paid to higher education degree holders:

 Annual Property Tax Disbursement (millage dedicated for police and firefighters)

 The New Orleans Police Department is currently actively engaged in an aggressive recruitment campaign.
 One of our priorities for 2014 is to hire 150 police recruits.
 That said, we are targeting former military personnel to take on the challenge of continuing your service by serving your local community in law enforcement.
-We are seeking applicants with military backgrounds to offer immediate employment opportunities, essentially earning a salary while continuing the background process.

 Thank you for considering employment with the New Orleans Police Department, please contact Civil Service at 504-658-3500 for more information on application and examination or apply online for exam here.